Increasing the Accessibility of Ontario’s

 Since 2014, OBIAA has worked with the Province of Ontario to help our BIAs and their Business Members understand and comply with the Accessibility for Ontarians with Disabilities Act (AODA).
 As we continue to champion accessibility for our BIAs and their members, OBIAA is very pleased to announce our newest initiative.

 The Accessing our Heritage Conference aims to inspire action and build awareness amongst planners, architects, engineers, heritage leaders, media, BIAs, businesses, people with disabilities, and more.
 This will be a gathering of people who care deeply about heritage and accessibility and who, through multi-stakeholder dialogue, can develop a vision that unites their distinct roles and visions in an effort to increase the accessibility of Ontario’s heritage buildings.
-The conference will be on October 20, 2020 at Alderlea in Brampton.
+The conference will be in October 2021.
 More information to follow.

 This project is being guided by an Advisory Committee made up of BIAs, Municipal Accessibility Staff, individuals with disabilities, and business owners.
 The committee members include: